necrotxilok/ToDoListAlpine/README.md

 ## How to run

-It works by downloading the project files and opening the file `todolist.html` in any browser, but you can only use the Local mode.
+It works by downloading the project files and opening the file `index.html` in any browser, but you can only use the Local mode.

 If the project is open from a local server with Apache2/PHP7+, you can run the API mode.
-Then the to do list data is fetch and saved using the API and the backend store al todos into a JSON file in `api/data` folder.
+Then the to do list data is fetch and saved using the API and the backend store al todos into the file `api/data/todos.json`.

 ## References